Biologics: Projects and Folders

 Premium Feature — Available with LabKey Biologics LIMS.
 Learn more or contact LabKey.

 The LabKey Biologics application supports collaboration among multiple teams or projects by using LabKey containers (folders) to hold and selectively share data.
 This topic covers considerations for designing your system.
-Note that the way the term "project" is used in LabKey Server (a top level folder is a project) is different from how it is used in Biologics LIMS (a subfolder is called a project).

 Options for Sharing Biologics Data